Week 14 NFL score predictions: A guide to best games, more

 Point spread: DEN -5.5 | Matchup quality: 27.1 (of 100)

 Jeff Legwold's pick: The Broncos have their work cut out for them after injuries to wide receiver Emmanuel Sanders and cornerback Chris Harris Jr. Still, Denver has won three in a row to climb back to 6-6, and linebacker Von Miller said, "We're tried and tested ... we're a humble team.''
-But it's really all about the rookie class now, especially on offense, where running back Phillip Lindsay as well as wide receivers Courtland Sutton and DaeSean Hamilton will have a big say in whether or not the Broncos make the playoffs.
+But it's really all about the rookie class now, especially on offense, where running back Phillip Lindsay as well as wide receivers Courtland Sutton and DaeSean Hamilton will have a big say in whether the Broncos make the playoffs.
 Broncos 27, 49ers 20

 Nick Wagoner's pick: The Broncos are banged up, and this could be the Niners' best chance at another victory this season.
 But San Francisco lacks the playmakers the Broncos have on defense.
 Denver is tied for seventh in the league in takeaways (21), and the Niners are on a record-setting pace for futility in that category with only five.
 The Niners will see Miller and Bradley Chubb up close in this one, the latest reminder of their greatest need.
 Broncos 23, 49ers 17